Frances-Odunaiya/Data-Analyst-Portfolio/README.md

 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

+### Microsoft Excel

+**Description:** Microsoft Excel is a powerful spreadsheet software widely used for data analysis, calculation, and visualization.
+It offers a user-friendly interface with versatile functions for managing numerical data.
+Excel is a fundamental tool for businesses, academics, and individuals for creating tables, charts, and complex calculations.
+**Repository:** Check the repository having Excel Spreadsheets and some PDF files to back up with the problems/ tasks' solutions ---> [go to repo..](https://github.com/frances-odunaiya/)

 ### Kaggle machine learning

 **Description:** 30 days of Machine Learning by [Kaggle](https://www.kaggle.com/learn/intro-to-machine-learning).
 The course rapidly covers the most essential skills needed to get hands dirty with data and quickly learn how to build machine learning models.